-Diamonds, most of us know, are made of pure carbon, compressed for centuries by heat and the weight of the earth.
-The clarity and color of the stone is determined by the purity of the carbon.
-Even minute traces of other minerals can change the color or cloud a diamond.
-That knowledge is relatively recent though.
-Until the latter half of the 20th century, with the advances in spectrographic microscopes, determining the precise chemical composition of a gemstone wasn't always easy.
-In trying to explain the variances in the color of diamonds, the ancients offered fanciful and romantic theories.
-The most common and lovely was that diamonds took on the color of the sky at the moment that they became diamonds.
-Thus, a diamond formed at dawn might have a trace of gold or orange, or even that shimmering pale green that is rarely seen, and one created at noon would reflect the pure azure of the noon sky.
-Those formed under cloudy skies would have a hint of gray or even black, and those that were formed under the night time sky would be colorless and completely transparent.
+Of course, it wasn't until the 20th century that scientists fully understood these effects; before then, a variety of charming myths sought to explain diamonds' many colors.
+One romantic explanation suggested that the stones took on the color of the sky at the moment they became diamonds.
+Thus, a diamond formed at dawn might have a trace of gold or orange - or even a rare shimmering pale green - and one created at noon would reflect the pure azure of the noon sky.
+Those formed under cloudy skies would have a hint of gray or even black, and diamonds that formed under the night sky would be colorless and completely transparent.

-Those colorless diamonds are the ones that are the most valued and highly prized as a general rule, but there is a class of diamonds called 'fancies' - colored diamonds - and among those fancy diamonds are some of the most famous diamonds in the world.
-Did you know, for instance, that the Hope Diamond, better known for its famous owners and its curse, is a blue diamond?
-Its color is such a deep, intense blue that the enormous diamond is nearly opaque.
-The Hope diamond was the model for the Heart of the Ocean necklace worn by Rose in the movie Titanic.
+Those colorless diamonds are highly prized and, as a rule, the most valuable, but colored diamonds known as "fancies" are some of the most celebrated diamonds in the world.
+Perhaps the best example is the Hope Diamond, known as much for its curse as its massive size.
+Unless you've seen it, you may assume this famed stone is colorless, but it's actually such a deep, intense blue that the enormous diamond is nearly opaque.
+Need a visual?
+The Hope Diamond served as the model for the Heart of the Ocean necklace worn by Rose in the movie Titanic.

-Did you know that the Hope has a sister diamond?
-Generally considered to be the only diamond that approaches the Hope for rarity and value, the Dresden diamond was owned by the royal house of Saxony in the 1700s.
-It weighs 40.70 carats - just shy of five carats less than the Hope diamond - and is a clear, shimmering apple green.
-A third famous diamond - the Tiffany diamond - is a canary diamond, a deep, rich topaz in color.
+Though the Hope is a one-of-a-kind diamond, it does have a sister stone called the Dresden Diamond.
+Generally considered to be the only diamond that approaches the Hope for rarity and value, the Dresden was owned by the royal house of Saxony in the 1700s.
+It weighs 40.70 carats, about five carats less than the Hope Diamond, and is a clear, sparkling apple green.
+A third famous diamond, the Tiffany Diamond, is a canary diamond with a rich topaz color.

-Ice.
-Pure, colorless diamonds generally are scored the highest in color.
-Yellow or blue casts to the stone will lower its value, generally, but there are exceptions.
-Fancies are naturally colored diamonds that can fetch high prices, depending on the purity and saturation of the color.
-As with most other gems, yellow/brown diamonds are the least valuable of the fancies though champagne diamonds are particularly striking and lovely.
-If you're a fan of the unique, you might find that a high quality champagne diamond makes a stunning ring at an affordable price.
+When it comes to color, colorless is usually ranked as the "best."
+Yellow or blue casts to the stone typically will lower its value, but there are exceptions.
+Naturally colored fancies can fetch high prices, depending on the purity and saturation of the color.
+As with most other gems, yellow/brown diamonds are the least valuable of the fancies, though champagne diamonds are particularly striking.
+If you're a fan of the unique, a high-quality champagne diamond can create a stunning, distinctive piece of jewelry at an affordable price.

-Unlike other gems, diamonds are examined for clarity upside down at 10x magnifications.
-Even the tiniest flaw or inclusion will reduce the grading (and the price) of a diamond - which means that you can often get an excellent price on a stone that looks perfect to the naked eye if you shop carefully.
+Diamonds are examined for clarity upside down, and unlike other gems, a diamond's clarity grading is performed at 10x magnification.
+Even the tiniest flaw or inclusion will reduce the grading (and the price) of a diamond, which means a little careful shopping can result in an excellent price on a stone that looks perfect to the naked eye.

-While diamonds may be the hardest substance on Earth, they still require special care to keep them looking their best as well as to keep them safe.
+Diamonds may be the hardest substance on Earth, but they still require special care to keep them looking their best, as well as to keep them safe.

-Diamonds are vulnerable to breaking if they are hit along one of their cleavage lines, though one of the functions of a proper setting it to prevent the diamond from being struck from a direction that will cleave it.
-Even so, you should exercise some common sense.
-Remove diamond jewelry before engaging in exercise or physical work that might expose your diamond to being struck or banging against things.
+One of the functions of a proper setting is to prevent the diamond from being struck from a direction that will cleave (break) it, but diamonds are vulnerable to damage if they are hit along one of their cleavage lines.
+The best defense is to exercise some common sense.
+Remove diamond jewelry before engaging in activities where your diamond might be struck or bang against things.

 Because chemicals can damage your jewelry, put your rings, earrings and necklaces on AFTER applying hair spray, perfume and makeup.
 Avoid chlorine bleach, which can pit and damage gems.

-Wear gloves when doing dishes - or remove your rings entirely.
-Diamonds have a particular affinity for grease and oil and will literally attract the grease in dishwater.
+Wear gloves when doing dishes or remove your rings entirely.
+Diamonds have a particular affinity for grease and oil, and they will literally attract any grease in dishwater.

-When not work, your diamond jewelry should be stored in a soft pouch in a jewelry box.
-Keep in mind that diamonds can scratch and damage other gems and metals - wrapping your diamonds in soft cloth is as much for the protection of other jewelry in your jewelry box as it is to protect the diamond from damage.
+When not being worn, your diamond jewelry should be stored in a soft pouch in a jewelry box.
+Keep in mind that diamonds can scratch and damage other gems and metals, so wrapping your diamonds in soft cloth is as much for the protection of other jewelry as it is to protect the diamond from damage.

 At least once a year, have your diamond jewelry examined to be sure that settings and prongs aren't loosening.
 Many jewelers will also clean your diamonds when you bring them in for an examination.